 When Colds Strike

-The cold and flu season is already here and many believe that the spread of these infections are going to be worse during the harsh months of January and February.
-Whether flu vaccines work or not is a debatable point but we can all take charge of our bodies to protect ourselves and our families from these infections.
+Colds are viral infections of the respiratory tract and the spread of these infections may be worse during the harsh months of January and February.
+Whether people choose flu vaccines or not is a personal decision but we can all take charge of our bodies to protect ourselves and reduce the risk of colds by supporting our immune system.

 What causes colds and influenza?